 Brooklyn Bedding’s original online model, #BestMattressEver, was an all-foam mattress.
 This was revised in 2016 to the first version of Brooklyn Signature, also an all-foam mattress, then in 2018 revised it again to a pocket coil hybrid.
 Now BB has three models with the addition of Brooklyn Aurora and Brooklyn Bowery.
 Aurora is a luxury hybrid, leaving Bowery as the only all-foam mattress in this lineup.
-This is the entry level model with an nice-sounding tag: “A slumber essential, elevated.”
+This is the entry-level model with a nice-sounding tag: “A slumber essential, elevated.”

 Like the #BestMattressEver (BME), the Bowery is a 10” high mattress with three layers.
 However, the details differ.

 Instead of Talalay latex, as in BME, the top layer of Brooklyn Bowery is 3” of Energex.
-Although the description on Amazon calls this “memory foam”, it is not.
-Energex was engineered by Elite Foam to have properties of both latex and memory foam, making it in some was a latex-like foam, and in other ways a stand-in for memory foam.
+Although the description on Amazon calls this memory foam, it is not.
+Energex was engineered by Elite Foam Solutions to have properties of both latex and memory foam, making it in some was a latex-like foam, and in other ways a stand-in for memory foam.
 In this way, it is similar to (but not exactly like) the Adaptive Foam used by Tuft & Needle (also based in Phoenix).

 BME’s transition layer was Dunlop latex.
 The transition layer in the Brooklyn Bowery is 2” of polyurethane foam.
 BB describes this as “comfort foam” with a firmness intermediate between the top layer and the support base.